pranavg18/Nexus-App/README.md

 ## About
 Nexus App is a lightweight communication backend that supports:
-- User registration and authentication
+- User registration, authentication, logout, and deletion
 - One-on-one direct messaging (DM) between users
 - Group creation, joining, and group messaging
 - Clearing chats
-- Deleting messages for everyone in group
+- Deleting messages for everyone, both in DMs as well as in group chats
 - JSON file-based database system

 Swagger UI was used for easy testing.